 8.1 Describe a rationale for your client work with reference to the theory or theories that inform all your practice

-We're not looking for an academic work - we want you to describe in your own words what you do and why you do it, with all your different client groups.
-You shoul explain the different theories that underpin your practice to show your conceptual understanding but don't give a lengthy account of each theory.
+We want you to describe in your own words what you do and why you do it, with all your different client groups.
+You should explain the different theories that underpin your practice to show your conceptual understanding but you don't need to give a lengthy account of each theory.
+We have a good understanding of a broad range of theories and concepts but we need you to demonstrate your own understanding.
+You need to explain to us how you are using those theories rather than the theory itself.

 Linking theory and practice